Dodge Nitro

 The Dodge Nitro is a compact SUV manufactured and marketed by Dodge for model years 2007–2012 across a single generation — as a close variant of the second-generation Jeep Liberty.
 Both vehicles use a composite unitized construction integrating the body structure with full-length frame rails.

-The Nitro entered production in August 2006 aside the Liberty at the Toledo North Assembly Plant in Toledo, Ohio and was offered in a single, four-door body configuration.
+The Nitro entered production in August 2006 alongside the Liberty at the Toledo North Assembly Plant in Toledo, Ohio and was offered in a single, four-door body configuration.
 Like the Liberty, it was manufactured in RHD and LHD configurations, and marketed globally.
-Sales commenced in September 2006 for model year 2007 in rear-wheel drive or optional and part-time four-wheel drive.
+Sales commenced in September 2006 for model year 2007 in rear-wheel drive or with optional part-time four-wheel drive.
 Approximately 200,000 Nitro models were manufactured before production ended in December 2011.